ChiaraFor96/fitstic-nosql-2024/README.md

             cd Documents/fitstic-nosql-2024
             cd code
             sh start.sh
+        if you have problems please try with
+        >
+            chmod +x *.sh
+            sh start2.sh

     __In both cases when you launch "start" script you can specify the name of the databases for reduce the number of executed processes.__
     - Cassandra: